← All writing

 1. We scoped against the re-asking problem, not the AI problem

-We didn't start with "what can the LLM do."
-We started with a transcript audit — what questions had been asked in Slack, in Teams, in email, in partner meetings, over the previous three months.
-The vast majority were retrieval problems: someone asks something a colleague three offices away knows, or that an archive from four years ago contains.
-The model wasn't there to generate new engineering.
+We didn't start with "what can the model do."
+We started with the shape of the questions the firm actually asked — the ones that pinged around Teams, email, and partner meetings, where someone needed something a colleague three offices away knew, or that an archive from four years ago contained.
+The vast majority were retrieval problems.
+The system wasn't there to generate new engineering.
 It was there to surface old engineering.

 This sounds obvious.
 It is not.
 Half the failed pilots I've seen scoped against "AI for design" or "AI for analysis" — categories that sound ambitious in a partner meeting and produce nothing operationally useful in week six.

-3. We made the model less impressive on purpose
+3. We made the system less impressive on purpose

 This bored the partners.
-They wanted the model to do more.
-But every refusal that saved a wrong engineering answer bought a quarter of compounding adoption.
-The model that admits its limits is the model an engineer will actually use.
+They wanted the system to do more.
+But every generated answer we didn't ship was a wrong engineering answer that never happened.
+The system that admits the boundary of what it should do is the system an engineer will actually use.

 The interesting question